You know the old saying…If I knew then, what I know now, I sure would’ve done things differently. But that isn’t God at work.

 He was a very happy, healthy baby.

-My husband and I live 5 hours, from my hometown of Ky, where most of my family still live.
+My husband and I live 5 hours, from my hometown of Kentucky, where most of my family still lives.

 We had gone to visit twice, and we went for a third visit.